Back to navigtion

 TheBoat US rescur vessel "Scout".I called Towboat US, who I had only joined a week previously, “But I don't suppose we will need it” I told my wife.

 Within an hour Kevin Derr the towboat US operator from Titusville passed over the twin looped hawser bridles that we fed through Britannia’s bow fairleads and over the Sampson post bits on each side of the bowsprit.
-The anchor was hauled in and we were swiftly on our way back to the mooring field where it took Kevin a few tries to steer us onto a mooring buoy in the wind and dark.
+The anchor was hauled in and we were swiftly on our way back to the mooring field, where it took Kevin a few tries to steer us onto a mooring buoy in the wind and dark.
 It had certainly been a memorable night for Bob and I, Lisa having stayed in bed the whole time, and it would have been nice to have had a cup of tea.

 One of the things that had continued to work faithfully was the 6.5-kilowatt generator that powered the air conditioning, but while the genny kept running the AC suddenly failed showing a water shortage fault, but that could wait until the morning.
 We all went back to bed and presumably also Kevin, our gallant rescuer.